OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-15.md

 ## Luke 15:22

-But the father said to his servants, ‘Quickly, bring out the best robe and put it on him; put a ring on his finger and sandals on his feet.
+But the father told his servants, ‘Quickly, bring out the best robe and put it on him; place a ring on his finger and sandals on his feet.

 ## Luke 15:23